NorskHelsenett/dcn-ipam-firewall-ssi/DEVELOPMENT.md

 - Disable SSL certificate verification
 - Use `NAM_TEST_INT` for single integrator testing
 - Include full error stack traces in logs
+- Enable Splunk-formatted file logging (auto-enabled in dev mode)

+**Note:** Standard file logging (`addFileLoggers()`) is not automatically enabled.
+Call it explicitly in code if needed for development.

 ## Testing a Single Integrator